 2 Santa Claus Championships

-The novel Santa Claus World Championships (also known as Clau Wau) are held at the Samnaun Ski Resort in Switzerland each November to mark the beginning of ski season.
-Since 2001, teams of dressed-up Santas have hit the slopes to compete in a two-day round-robin of festive-inspired events.
+The Santa Claus World Championships, affectionately known as Clau Wau, take place each November at the Samnaun Ski Resort in Switzerland, marking the start of the ski season.
+Since 2001, teams of costumed Santas compete over two days in a series of festive challenges.

 1 Extreme Ironing